rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 ### How are you associated with the rust project?

 - I am a member of a Rust Team.
+- I am a lead of a Rust Team.
 - I am a member of a Rust working group or project group.
+- I am a lead of a Rust working group or project group.
 - I am not a member of a Rust Team, working group, or project group, but I would like to be.
 - I am not a member of a Rust team, working group, or project group, and I have